meta-morpho-sys/my-bank/README.md

 ### TO-DO

 * Introduce correct money handling - Money or BigDecimal.
-* Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
+* Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%  (started in pseudo-code)
 * Interest rates should accrue and compound daily (incl. weekends), rates above are per-annum